Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Null hypothesis Bayesian RAR

-In this paper, we focus on schemes \eqref{eq:multirand} and \eqref{eq:multirand-control}, which induce shrinkage toward equal randomization.
-However, it is important to note that there are alternatives to this approach.
-For example, it may be desired to shrink to different ``baseline'' randomization probabilities than equal randomization probabilities.
-This can be achieved by modifying the multiplicative factor of $\Pr(H_0 \mid y)$ in~\eqref{eq:multirand} from $1/(K + 1)$ to the desired baseline randomization probability.
-For example, if the goal is to minimize the standard errors of the treatment effect estimates by using $\sqrt{K}:1: \dots :1$ square-root allocation of the control to treatments \citep{Dunnett1955}, we may use
+In this paper, we focus on scheme \eqref{eq:multirand}, which induces shrinkage toward equal randomization but alternative schemes are also possible.
+It may be desired to shrink to different ``baseline'' randomization probabilities.
+This can be achieved by modifying the factor of $\Pr(H_0 \,\vert\, y)$ in~\eqref{eq:multirand} from $1/(K + 1)$ to the desired baseline randomization probability.
+For example, the aim may be to test all $K$ pairwise differences between the treatments and the common control using Dunnett's test.
+A square root allocation rule (with $\sqrt{K}$ more patients in the control group than in each treatment group) is commonly used to maximize the power of the test assuming equal outcome variances across groups \citep[p.156]{Kieser2020}.
+We may therefore use $\pi_i = \Pr(H_{+i} \,\vert\, y) + \Pr(H_0 \,\vert\, y) \, / \, (K + \sqrt{K})$.
+These shrink RAR probabilities towards Dunnett-type randomization probabilities, $\pi_i = 1/(K + \sqrt{K})$ for treatment $i = 1, \dots, K$, and $1 - \sum_{i = 1}^K \pi_i = \sqrt{K}/(K + \sqrt{K})$ for control.
+However, Dunnett-type or other alternative baseline probabilities may seem unnatural from a Bayesian hypothesis averaging perspective, since knowing $H_0$ to be true, there is no power to maximize and equal randomization is a more natural choice.